-The problem is, most people aren’t eating enough fiber, even if they think they are.
-A startling statistic in the article “Closing America’ Fiber Intake Gap,” states that only about 5% of the population meets the recommendations for adequate fiber intake.
+The problem is that most people aren’t eating enough fiber, even if they think they are.
+A startling statistic in the article “Closing America’ Fiber Intake Gap” states that only about 5% of the population meets the recommendations for adequate fiber intake.
 That means you’re probably not getting enough fiber, which means you’re also not getting adequate amounts of prebiotics to support a healthy microbiome.

 There are basically two ways to boost your prebiotic intake so you can support that probiotic balance you want.
 You can dramatically increase your fiber intake, or you can take a high-quality prebiotic supplement.
-If you decide to take a prebiotic supplement, the best way to do that is to find one that’s included with your probiotic, like Live Conscious’ Pro-45TM.
+If you decide to take a prebiotic supplement, the best way to do that is to find one included with your probiotic, like Live Conscious’ Pro-45TM.

-In addition to prebiotics being crucial for the success and survival of probiotics, they also perform several important functions as fiber, and that comes with its own health benefits.
+In addition to prebiotics being crucial for the success and survival of probiotics, they also perform several important functions as fiber, which comes with its own health benefits.

 While the health benefits of fiber have long been known, most people are still not eating an adequate amount to reap the benefits.
 In addition to that, their microbiomes are starving without adequate fuel.
-The best way to increase your prebiotics levels is to eat the daily recommended amounts of fiber, or take a high-quality probiotic supplement with a prebiotic added.
-This gives you all the health benefits you want from both, while they work together to create gut harmony.
+The best way to increase your prebiotic levels is to eat the daily recommended amounts of fiber or take a high-quality probiotic supplement with a prebiotic added.
+This gives you all the health benefits you want from both while they work together to create gut harmony.